-There is no official record in France for goals in consecutive fixtures, but Masnaghetti is commonly regarded as having set the mark, striking in 13 successive matchdays in 1962/63.
-In those 13 games, from 16 December 1962 to 21 April 1963, he claimed 17 goals, including a six-minute hat-trick against OGC Nice.
-That season brought 35 of his 111 career goals, which remains a club record despite the twice-capped French international having to retire early due to heart disease.
-The great Jean-Pierre Papin would later feel the force of Masnaghetti's tongue during his own days at Valenciennes when he suggested that "scoring was easier in the old days".
+There is no official record in France for goals in consecutive fixtures, but Masnaghetti is commonly regarded as having set the mark in 1962/63.
+That season brought 35 of his 111 career goals, which remains a club record.
+The great Jean-Pierre Papin would later feel the force of Masnaghetti when he suggested that "scoring was easier in the old days".
 "Do you think defenders let me go because I was a nice guy?" smirked Masnaghetti.

-From 27 September 1969, when he grabbed Bayern's third in a 4-0 triumph at TSV Eintracht Braunschweig, to 3 March 1970, when his effort could not prevent Bayern losing 2-1 at Eintracht Frankfurt, the master poacher found the target in 16 Bundesliga games running.
-Highlights included all four Bayern goals in a 4-1 win against SV Werder Bremen and a treble in a 3-1 success at Borussia Dortmund.
+Between 27 September 1969 and 3 March 1970 the master poacher found the target in 16 Bundesliga games running.
 Not a prime physical specimen – Bayern coach Zlatko Čajkovski affectionately called him 'kleines dickes Müller' (little fat Müller) – his goalscoring remains the stuff of legend.
 "Bayern have Gerd Müller to thank for what the club has become," said Franz Beckenbauer.
 "Without Gerd's goals, we'd still be sitting in a wood hut at Säbener Strasse [training ground]."

-Carrying a thigh injury, Messi began Barcelona's 34th Liga match of the 2012/13 campaign on the bench against Real Betis Balompié.
-With his side struggling to overcome the challenge of stubborn visitors, the Argentina ace was summoned and duly delivered – notching his 45th and 46th top-flight goals of the season in a 4-2 victory which extended his Liga scoring streak to 21 games in a row.
-The four-time FIFA Ballon d'Or winner had earlier obliterated Ronaldo's previous best of ten on the bounce, from 1996/97 with Barcelona.
-"Yes there is 'Messi-dependency' because he is crucial to this team," Andrés Iniesta said.
-"Having him alongside us always makes things positive."
+Carrying a thigh injury, Messi began Barcelona's 34th Liga match of 2012/13 on the bench against Betis.
+With his side struggling to overcome the challenge of stubborn visitors, the Argentina ace was summoned and duly delivered – notching his 45th and 46th top-flight goals of the season to extend his Liga scoring streak to 21 games in a row.
+Atlético Madrid ended the run next time out but by then the previous record of ten set by Barcelona's Ronaldo in 1996/97 was long forgotten.